Harbingers/The-Unix-Shell/README.md

 ```

 ## Sample ~/.jshrc file
-Note:
+Note:  <br />
-1. a character preceded by a '\' is escaped by `jsh`'s shell expansion.
+1. a character preceded by a '\' is escaped by `jsh`'s shell expansion.  <br />
-2. one can escape a arbitrary string by "quoting" it.
+2. one can escape a arbitrary string by "quoting" it. <br />

 Sample `~/.jshrc` file:
 ``` sh